From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Post-training Pipeline for LLM-based Vulnerability Detection

-High-quality reasoning data is crucial during the cold start stage to enhance the model's fundamental VD capabilities.
-It helps the SFT LLM better distinguish between vulnerabilities and their corresponding patched versions, thereby improving the effectiveness of subsequent preference optimization and circumventing the sample inefficiency typically triggered by sparse rewards during RL.
-Figure~\ref{fig:sft} shows two primary methods for collecting reasoning data: \begin{itemize}[leftmargin=10pt] \item \textit{Rejection Sampling} leverages a dataset of vulnerablility code snippets to prompt a high-capacity teacher LLM to generate multiple candidate explanations.
-These candidates are then processed through a rigorous LLM-judge filtering protocol (described in Section~\ref{sec:filter}) to curate a high-quality dataset of vulnerability reasoning CoTs. \item \textit{Rationalization} provides the teacher LLM with both the target code and its associated ground-truth metadata, including CWE IDs, vulnerability descriptions, commit messages, and patch diff.
+High-quality training data is crucial during the cold-start stage to enhance the model's fundamental VD capabilities.
+It helps the SFT model better distinguish between vulnerabilities and their corresponding patched versions, thereby improving the effectiveness of subsequent preference optimization and circumventing the sample inefficiency typically triggered by sparse rewards during RL.
+Figure~\ref{fig:sft} shows two primary methods for curating SFT data: \begin{itemize}[leftmargin=10pt] \item \textit{Rejection Sampling} leverages a dataset of VD queries to prompt a high-capacity teacher LLM to generate multiple candidate CoTs.
+These candidates are then processed through a rigorous LLM-judge filtering protocol (described in Section~\ref{sec:filter}) to curate an SFT dataset with high-quality vulnerability reasoning CoTs. \item \textit{Rationalization} provides teacher LLM with both target code and associated ground-truth metadata, including CWE IDs, vulnerability descriptions, commit messages, and patch diff.
 By leveraging this gold standard information, the model generates highly accurate vulnerability analyses grounded in factual evidence. \end{itemize}

 These two methods are complementary in their strengths and weaknesses.
 Rejection sampling uncovers the model's inherent problem-solving logic without external guidance and effectively filters out responses with flawed reasoning.
 However, it often fails to generate valid reasoning paths for vulnerability samples with subtle or complex characteristics, leading to a high rejection rate where many samples are discarded during the filtering stage.
 Rationalization ensures a high success rate and strong alignment between the reasoning process and the ground truth by providing the model with prior knowledge, yet it is prone to post-hoc rationalization where the model may merely craft a superficial justification to match the known answer instead of performing genuine logical deduction.
-In Section~\ref{rq:sft_data_curation}, we will compare and analyze the impact of these two reasoning data curation methods on SFT model training.
+In Section~\ref{rq:sft_data_curation}, we will compare and analyze the impact of these two SFT data curation methods on model performance.